Lord of the Trees

 Lord of the Trees is an American novel by Philip José Farmer.
-Originally released in 1970, it was one of two intertwining sequels to Farmer's previous A Feast Unknown, along with The Mad Goblin.
+Originally released in 1970, it was one of two intertwining sequels to Farmer's previous A Feast Unknown; The Mad Goblin is a sequel to both books.
 Lord of the Trees features Lord Grandrith, an analogue (or "Tarzanalogue") of Tarzan, as the main character.

 Plot summary

 At the end of A Feast Unknown, Grandrith and Doc Caliban (a thinly disguised Doc Savage) cease fighting each other upon learning that their personal war and indeed their entire lives were engineered by the Nine, a megalomaniacal and powerful secret society.
 The two men have a sexual affliction in common; they are impotent except when performing acts of violence; a temporary side effect of a serum that grants them eternal life—another product of the Nine.
 Angered by the ways they have been manipulated, the two heroes split up to overthrow the Nine, ultimately meeting up at the end.
 Lord of the Trees shows the story from Grandrith's point of view.
 The Mad Goblin tells the same story from Doc Caliban's viewpoint.

 During the events of the book, Grandrith kills two of the Nine, Mubaniga and Jiizfan.
 The oldest member of the Nine, XauXaz, died previously of extreme old age in A Feast Unknown.
 Iwaldi, The Mad Goblin, is also killed.
 In the end, only five of the Nine remain alive.